-Of course buying a player just to turn around a sell them at a higher price isn’t the only kind of investing you can do.
+Buying a player just to turn around a sell them at a higher price isn’t the only kind of investment you can make.
 You can also invest in your team by buying players that you know will help you win more games and earn more coins.

 Or, buy players that you suspect will increase in price in the coming days or weeks – maybe people will need them for certain objectives, or perhaps they’ll just want to put them in their team as a result of their performance in real life.